MetaKt/StudyMate/README.md

 **Like Post and Share Post:**

 Within a group, there will appear posts provided by the group members.
-When a user who is one of the group members see a post, he/she can like the post to participate in encouraging group study.
-Liking a post will also be counted as one of the factors to increase the group points for Ranking System, leading to more group exposure and reputation.
+When a user who is one of the group members sees a post, he/she can like the post to participate in encouraging group study.
+Liking a post will also be counted as one of the factors to increase the group points for the Ranking System, leading to more group exposure and reputation.

-Apart from liking, a user who is one of the group members can also share the post to another group he/she is currently a part of as well.
-This will create more interactions, not just within one group, but as well as other groups with the same interest and goal.
+Apart from liking, a user who is one of the group members can also share the post with another group he/she is currently a part of as well.
+This will create more interactions, not just within one group, but as well as other groups with the same interest and goals.

 Our aim is to encourage and increase the capability of group study to its finest.
 Having these two features will help us in achieving the ideal community.

 **Browse General Library:**

-General Library is our system core feature.
+The General Library is our system's core feature.
 It is a huge library where every user can access to it services through any study group.
-This library provides a common and general ground for all the groups with all interests to showcase and share their resources to the StudyMate community.
-Likewise library in real life, not only you can browse and research for resources corresponding to your interests, a user can request to add their own outer resource into the library, and can share their interested resources to the groups as well.
+This library provides a common and general ground for all the groups with all interests to showcase and share their resources with the StudyMate community.
+Likewise library in real life, not only you can browse and research for resources corresponding to your interests, but a user can request to add their own outer resource into the library, and can share their interested resources with the groups as well.
 Resources in the General Library can be in any form of information as long as it is verified and informative for our community.

 **Upload Resources:**

-Continuing from the above paragraph, a user is capability of giving their own resource of information into the General Library.
-Once a user provided their own resource, it will then first send to our administrator to check the content for verification and security.
-The requested-to-upload resource will only be appear in the General Library after it has been checked by the administrator.
+Continuing from the above paragraph, a user is capable of giving their own resource of information to the General Library.
+Once a user provides their own resource, it will then first be sent to our administrator to check the content for verification and security.
+The requested-to-upload resource will only appear in the General Library after it has been checked by the administrator.

 **Share Resources:**

 As mentioned previously, in the General Library, a resource can be shared to other groups.
-This provides a way to share information to the group study and promote more research within the study group.
+This provides a way to share information with the group study and promote more research within the study group.

 **Edit Profile:**

-A user must provide their information and descriptions upon their sign up stage.
+A user must provide their information and descriptions upon their sign-up stage.
 However, our system is not limited to only that.
-A user is free to change their information in their profile according to their satisfaction and desire, as long as it is not offending to other users in the community.
+A user is free to change the information in their profile according to their satisfaction and desire, as long as it is not offending to other users in the community.

 **Edit Group:**

-Same as User Profile, a group name and description can be changed according to the group members' satisfaction and desire, as long as it is not offending to other users in the community.
+Similar to as User Profile, a group name and description can be changed according to the group members' satisfaction and desire, as long as it is not offending to other users in the community.
 However, only the group leader is capable of doing so.

 ![StudyMate_UseCase-UseCase_Admin](https://github.com/MetaKt/StudyMate/assets/131533232/5c6ebfdd-5fa1-4910-afb0-d5ce1e50437a)
 <p align = "center"> Figure 4.2.1 UseCase Diagram for Admin </p>

-The Diagram above, Figure 4.2.1, is the Use Case Diagram for Administrator, representing all the actions an admin can perform in the StudyMate platform: Check Profile, Check Post, Check Library Resources, User/Group Management, Detect Inappropriate Behaviour, Click Help, and Send Report.
+The Diagram above, Figure 4.2.1, is the Use Case Diagram for the Administrator, representing all the actions an admin can perform in the StudyMate platform: Check Profile, Check Post, Check Library Resources, User/Group Management, Detect Inappropriate Behaviour, Click Help, and Send Report.

 **Check Profile**